 Located in Washington's Dupont Circle neighborhood, Residence Inn by Marriott Washington, DC/Dupont Circle is in the city center and near a metro station.
 White House and Lincoln Memorial are notable landmarks, and travelers looking to shop may want to visit CityCenterDC and Union Station Shopping Center.
 Check out an event or a game at Capital One Arena, and consider making time for Smithsonian's National Zoo, a top attraction not to be missed.
 Our guests love the property's quiet location.

-Located in Washington, Washington Plaza is in the city center and near the airport.
+In the city center and near a metro station, Washington Plaza is in an area with good shopping.
 International Spy Museum and National Museum of American History are cultural highlights, and some of the area's notable landmarks include White House and Washington Monument.
 Looking to enjoy an event or a game?
 See what's going on at Capital One Arena or Nationals Park.
 Our guests appreciate the hotel's central location.

 Located in Washington's Dupont Circle neighborhood, Kimpton Hotel Palomar Washington DC is in the city center and near a metro station.
 Kennedy Center and International Spy Museum are cultural highlights, and some of the area's notable landmarks include White House and Lincoln Memorial.
 Looking to enjoy an event or a game?
 See what's going on at Capital One Arena or Nationals Park.
 Our guests appreciate the hotel's convenience to public transportation: Dupont Circle Station is 4 minutes by foot and Farragut North Station is 12 minutes.